ap-em/CSE-3902-Team-Meta-Knight/README.md

 **PROGRAM DESCRIPTION**

 As of Sprint 2, this program implements Link, link movement, primitive attacking and item placement, enemy movement, cyclable enemies, cyclable blocks, cyclable, a quit button and a partial reset button.

+For SPRINT 3, our program changes all The Legend of Zelda sprites to Mario.
+Camera, GameObjectManager, Collision detection, and collision response classes are also implemented in this sprint.
 _________

 **MOTIVATION**